placebeyondtheclouds/gpu-home-server/README.md

 it can be passed through to a VM with `x-vga=1` and connected with HDMI cable to a display or a TV to be used as a regular computer, "smart tv" etc. install 470 drivers for ubuntu and switch GDM to Xorg for video acceleration to work.

+it can also be passed to a windows 11 vm, needs driver version 475.14.

+Under the VM settings, go to Hardware -> Display Adapter = "none".

 ## Docker security

 - https://github.com/wsargent/docker-cheat-sheet?tab=readme-ov-file#security